-- 1. The reported sales include goods sold to a customer in Rwanda of Sh.536,000. - 2.
-An invoice of Sh.1,002,240 issued to Salama Traders had been omitted from the records during the month. - 3.
-Motor vehicle fuel and repairs and maintenance relates to the van used to supply goods to customers. - 4.
-All transactions are inclusive of value added tax (VAT) at the standard rate of 16% where applicable.
+1. The reported sales include goods sold to a customer in Rwanda of Sh.536,000.

+2. An invoice of Sh.1,002,240 issued to Salama Traders had been omitted from the records during the month.

+3. Motor vehicle fuel and repairs and maintenance relates to the van used to supply goods to customers.

+4. All transactions are inclusive of value added tax (VAT) at the standard rate of 16% where applicable.

+QUE (a)

 A value added tax (VAT) account for the month of November 2018 for Wasafi Traders.
-(10 marks)

-(Total: 20 marks)

-OUESTION THREE

-(a) Propose four ways through which the revenue authority in your country could use to prevent tax evasion.

-(b) Outline four objectives of fiscal policies in your country.
+(Total (10 marks) : 20 marks) ES TION THREE Propose four ways through which the revenue authority in your country could use to prevent tax evasion.
+(4 marks) Outline four objectives of fiscal policies in your country.
+(4 ma r ks)